weakish/docs-en/views/leanengine_cli.md

 #### Ignoring Certain Files when Deploying

-If your project directory contains temporary files that do not need to be uploaded to the cloud, you can added them into `.leanignore`.
+If your project directory contains temporary files that do not need to be uploaded to the cloud, you can add them into `.leanignore`.

 `.leanignore` shares a similar format with `.gitignore`, with each single line as a file or directory to be ignored.
 If your project does not contain a `.leanignore`, the CLI will automatically create one according to the language used for the project.
-Make sure to confirm that the content in the file meets the need of your project.
+Make sure to check that the content in the file meets the need of your project.

 ### Deploying from Git Repository